napari/napari-workshop-template/napari-workshops/build_your_workshop.md

 napari-workshops/_build/
 ```

+## Publish and share your workshop
-## Publish your workshop materials as a static web page
+### Publish your workshop materials as a static web page

 If you want to set up this material to be published as a website from your fork, using [GitHub pages](https://pages.github.com/), follow the steps below.